Florida Trees and Shrubs

 Pigeon plum - Coccoloba diversifolia leaves Pigeon Plum, close-up image of fruit Pigeon-plum tree

 The Pigeon-plum tree is a densely branched tree with a rounded canopy that may grow from 15 feet to 35 plus feet tall and have a trunk diameter of 1-2 feet.
 This tree is found in S. Florida coastal regions from Cape Canaveral southward to the Keys, common to South Florida’s hardwood hammocks.
-Also present in the Carribean, Central America and southern Mexico.
+Also present in the Caribbean, Central America and southern Mexico.

 Leaves are alternate, oblong to ovate in shape, 2 to 4 inches long, bright to dark green color and may be shiny or dull on upper surface, paler green underneath, new leaves are a copper color.